subllings/eurostyle-contonso-ma-unified-data-ai-databricks-fabric/statement/2-eurostyle-contonso-ma-project-backlog.md

 **Acceptance Criteria**:
 - Scored churn and CLV tables saved in `customer_scores_gold`.
  - Files exported as Parquet + manifest for Fabric.
+Include `_SUCCESS` and follow Ops runbook (Appendix B) for manual transfer on free tiers.
 - Export process documented and tested **using manual download from Databricks Free Edition and manual upload into Fabric Lakehouse** (no automated integration in free tier).
 - Fabric Data Pipeline ingests scores into Lakehouse tables.
 - Power BI dashboards (Feature 4.2) consume these tables for segmentation and risk views.